ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/43north.md

 So there I was—shacked up with a 12-pack of beer and an extra large pizza—when I got a notification from Maura Devlin, the VP of marketing strategy from 43North.

 "I was wondering if you wanted to help us write a script," she said.
 "We need to make a video for this campaign we're running for Erie County's 'Back to Business' Grant Program.
 I remember collaborating with you when you were writing for Superior Jobs and Viaduct, and I really liked your writing.
-What do you think?"
+Are you available?"

-"Uh, yeah, sure!
-I'm down!"
+"Yeah, sure, I'm down!"
 I replied.

 "Cool.
 The idea is to encourage small business owners to apply for business grants from Erie County.
-They need assistance during the pandemic but want to be ready to roll when they open back up," she explained.
+They need assistance during the pandemic, so this will help them get hyped and ready to open back up," she explained.
 "We need a quick turn-around on this thing.
 Could you have something for us to look at tomorrow?

 "Yep, no problem," I said.

 And that was pretty much that.

-Maura hooked me up with some notes right away, so I sat down, drank my beer, ate my pizza, and cranked out a script that night.
+Maura hooked me up with some notes right away.

+I drank my beer, ate my pizza, and cranked out a script that night.

 A quick back and forth the next day, maybe a second exchange after that, and boom—we were done.

-The video was part of a fairly aggressive ad campaign, so it was played prominently on social media platforms, targeted YouTube ads, and local news channels.
+A week or two later, the video (made in partnership with Lemur Studios) was up and running.
+For the next few weeks, it was played prominently on social media platforms, targeted YouTube ads, and local news channels.

-Ultimately, the video played a small role in helping 1,399 small businesses in Erie County receive $19.2 million in funding.
+Was the video a success?
+I don't know.
+I think so.
+At the very least, it played a small role in helping 1,399 small businesses in Erie County receive $19.2 million in funding.

+And, well, that's good enough for me.